mgarod/mgarod-bitly/README.md

   -h, --help   show this help message and exit
   -d, --debug  Start Flask in debug mode
 ```
-Once launched, the server is accessible by `http://localhost:5000`
+Once launched, functionality can be checked by accessing `http://localhost:5000`.
+An information page should be visible.

 ## Endpoints
 This API repackages several existing `https://api-ssl.bitly.com/v4/` endpoints in order to create the new endpoint `/user/average`.